2018 New York's 14th congressional district election: Post election

 In an attempt to embarrass Ocasio-Cortez just before she took office, Twitter user "AnonymousQ" shared a video dating to Ocasio-Cortez's college years: a Boston University student-produced dance video in which she briefly appeared.
 Many social media users came to her defense, inspiring memes and a Twitter account syncing the footage to songs like "Mambo No. 5" and "Gangnam Style."
 Ocasio-Cortez responded by posting a lighthearted video of herself dancing to Edwin Starr's "War" outside her congressional office.

 In 2019, Elizabeth Warren wrote the entry on Ocasio-Cortez for that year's Time 100.
 In January 2019, the documentary Knock Down the House, which focuses on four female Democrats in the 2018 United States elections who were not career politicians, including Ocasio-Cortez, Amy Vilela, Cori Bush, and Paula Jean Swearengin, premiered at the 2019 Sundance Film Festival.
 Ocasio-Cortez was the only one of the women featured to win.
 Two years later, Swearengin won the Democratic primary for the 2020 United States Senate election in West Virginia, and Bush won the Democratic primary for MO-01.
 Knock Down the House was released by Netflix on May 1, 2019.

 When the 116th Congress convened on January 3, 2019, Ocasio-Cortez entered with no seniority but with a large social media presence.
 Axios has credited her with "as much social media clout as her fellow freshman Democrats combined."
-As of June 2020, she had 7.3 million Twitter followers, up from 1.4 million in November 2018 and surpassing Nancy Pelosi.
-By July 2019, that had risen to almost 4.8 million, or about seven times the population of her congressional district.
+As of June 2020, she had 7.3 million Twitter followers, surpassing Nancy Pelosi, and several times the population of her congressional district.
 She had 2.2 million Instagram followers as of January 2019 and 500,000 followers on Facebook as of February 2019.
 Her colleagues appointed her to teach them social media lessons upon her arrival in Congress.
 In early July 2019, two lawsuits were filed against her for blocking Joseph Saladino and Dov Hikind on Twitter in light of the Second Circuit Court of Appeals ruling that it was a violation of the First Amendment for President Trump to block people on Twitter.
 On November 4, 2019, it was announced that they settled the lawsuit with Ocasio-Cortez issuing a statement apologizing for the Twitter block.

 In an interview with the Yahoo!
 News podcast Skullduggery, Ocasio-Cortez said she had stopped using her private Facebook account and was minimizing her usage of all social media accounts and platforms, calling them a "public health risk".